-If you have open scrapes or wounds or rashes, definitely avoid those areas, and if you have sensitive skin that becomes irritated from dry brushing, you may need to take a break from dry brushing until you find a schedule that works best for your skin.
+If you have open scrapes or wounds or rashes, definitely avoid those areas.
+If your skin becomes irritated, you may need to take a break.
+Find a schedule that works best for your skin.

-Again, dry brushing is typically safe for everyone, but if you have a concern or a condition that you feel may be a contraindication, you should consult your healthcare provider before beginning this regimen.
+Again, this simple practice is typically safe for everyone.
+If you have a concern or a condition you feel is a contraindication, consult your healthcare provider before beginning this regimen.

 What is dry brushing?